Flying Blue Platinum Status: Benefits, Strategies & Rules

 XP Cost180 XP300 XP+67%

-Miles (AF/KLM)7 per euro8 per euro+14%
+miles (AF/KLM)7 per euro8 per euro+14%

 Seat SelectionFree 72h beforeFree anytimeBetter availability